Please ensure Javascript is enabled for purposes of website accessibility

 Do You Want a Hug? by Kevin Lewis

-Do You Want a Hug? is a fun interactive book that is a big hit with preschoolers.
+Do You Want a Hug? is a fun interactive book that’s a BIG hit with preschoolers.
 Olaf wants to hug the reader (your child), but he thinks your child is playing a game with him.
 He decides to play hide-and-seek in exchange for a hug.
 He hides and the reader has to count to ten and then find him.
-The last two pages expand open so you’re child can give Olaf a hug.
+The last two pages open so your child can give Olaf a big hug.

 The Mitten by Jan Brett